vargapeter25/imex-runge-kutta-methods/README.md

-# IMEX Runge Kutta methods
+# IMEX Runge-Kutta methods

-Implementaion and examples for IMEX Runge Kutta schemes.
+Implementaion and examples for IMEX Runge-Kutta schemes.